BujSet/CS_760_Ohio_COVID_Project/README.md

 ### scikit-learn

 This project uses the `sklearn.linear_model.LinearRegression()` to create linear predictors for the COVID dataset `dataset.csv`.
+It also uses `sklearn.model_selection.train_test_split` to split between Train and Test data.
 The official documentation can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).

 ## Running the Scripts